Frostiae/PSToSFX/README.md

 - Enjoy the hour you just saved by using curves instead of keyframes!

 #### General Don'ts
-- Don't use the rate properties in the emission module, use one burst instead, and set the burst count to 1.
 - Don't use any of the modules that are not supported (duh), as they won't allow you to export.
 - Don't use modes that are not either constant or curve, for the modules that support those decisions.
 - Don't forget to check the console, it's very helpful.